National CASA's 2012 Annual Report spotlights CASA programs' accomplishments.

 CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
 For many abused children, their CASA volunteer will be the one constant adult presence in their lives.

-If you have a question not answered above, contact National Staff via this form
+If you have a question not answered above, contact National CASA staff via this form